coder/coder/examples/web-server/nginx/README.md

 sudo systemctl restart nginx
 ```

-And that's it, you should now be able to access Coder at `https://CODER_SUBDOMAIN` e.g. `https://coder.example.com`.
+And that's it, you should now be able to access Coder at your sub(domain) e.g. `https://coder.example.com`.